logickernel/agileflow/README.md

 ## **Tool**

-The AgileFlow tool manages versioning and branching automatically.
+The Agileflow tool manages versioning and branching automatically.
 Once installed, it integrates with your CI/CD pipelines, ensuring that versioning and branch management follow the strategy defined here.

 ### **Auto Install**

-To install AgileFlow in your project directory, run:
+To install Agileflow in your project directory, run:

 ```bash
 curl -s https://URL/install.sh | bash --init
 ```

-This script initializes AgileFlow, creates the required deployment keys, and sets up the project for automated versioning and tagging.
+This script initializes Agileflow, creates the required deployment keys, and sets up the project for automated versioning and tagging.

 ### **Manual Install**

-Alternatively, you can manually download and set up AgileFlow by running:
+Alternatively, you can manually download and set up Agileflow by running:

 ```bash
 curl https://code.logickernel.com/kernel/agileflow/-/raw/release/0.1/agileflow?ref_type=heads
 chmod a+x agileflow
 ```

-Once installed, AgileFlow can be used to automatically manage the versioning, branching, and deployment processes.
+Once installed, Agileflow can be used to automatically manage the versioning, branching, and deployment processes.

 ---